Located at 17 India Street, Nantucket

 - March 2 and 16

 - April 6 and 20

-- For large donations and house contents please call the Hospital Thrift Shop, (508) 228-1125, for more information
+- For large donations and house contents call (508) 228-1125

 In 1929, a group of dedicated volunteers came together to provide affordable clothes and household goods to the island community and to generate support for the hospital.
 The gift from “The Thrifty Shop” that first year was $603.
 Since then, the Thrift Shop has contributed more than $4 million to the hospital, an incredible legacy of generosity.
 It involves everyone: residents who give gently used items, volunteers who manage every aspect of the business, and shoppers who get great deals.
 Old clothes and furniture are transformed into new radiology and lab equipment, a remodeled dialysis unit or new furnishings for patient rooms.